davidrhoden/davidrhoden-basic-netlify/timeline/shannon-and-tom-wedding-oct-20-2001.md

 ---
-title: We went to Dallas for Shannon and Tom's wedding
+title: We went to Dallas for Shannon and Tom's wedding.
 date: 2001-10-20T08:00:00.000Z
 tags:
   - post